What is Hypothyroidism?

 Infants born with permanent congenital (inborn) hypothyroidism need to receive treatment as soon as possible after birth to prevent intellectual disability, stunted growth, and other aspects of abnormal development (a syndrome referred to as cretinism).
 An early start of lifelong treatment avoids or minimizes this damage.
 Even with early treatment, mild problems in memory, attention, and mental processing may persist into adolescence and adulthood.

-Doctors diagnose hypothyroidism after completing a medical history and physical exam, and performing laboratory tests on the patient's blood.
+A health care provider will diagnose hypothyroidism after completing a medical history and physical exam, and performing laboratory tests on the person's blood.
 The standard test for diagnosing hypothyroidism is to measure blood levels of thyroid stimulating hormone (TSH).
-Based on the results of the TSH test, your doctor may order additional thyroid tests.
+Based on the results of the TSH test, your provider may order additional thyroid tests.

-The doctor will check your neck for signs of an enlarged thyroid (goiter), which may be a sign of Hashimoto thyroiditis.
-The doctor will also check your heart, eyes, hair, skin, and reflexes for signs of hypothyroidism.
+The provider will check your neck for signs of an enlarged thyroid (goiter), which may be a sign of Hashimoto thyroiditis.
+The provider will also check your heart, eyes, hair, skin, and reflexes for signs of hypothyroidism.

 Blood tests measuring thyroid hormone levels are needed to make a correct diagnosis.
 In some cases, antibody tests are also helpful.

 Thyroid-Stimulating Hormone (TSH).
-Measuring TSH is the most important indicator of hypothyroidism.
-However, certain medical conditions, such as pregnancy, can affect thyroid levels.
+TSH levels are the most important indicator of hypothyroidism.
+However, certain medical conditions, such as pregnancy, can affect thyroid hormone levels.
 In general, TSH results indicate the following:

-- TSH levels over 10mU/L indicate hypothyroidism and patients usually will need thyroxine (T4) replacement therapy.
+- TSH levels over 10mU/L indicate hypothyroidism.
+People will usually need thyroxine (T4) replacement therapy.

 - TSH levels between 4.5 and 10 mU/L indicate mildly underactive (subclinical) hypothyroidism.
-Patients should be retested every 6 to 12 months.
+People should be retested every 6 to 12 months.
 The decision to treat is made on an individual basis.

 - TSH levels between 0.45 and 4.5 mU/L indicate normal thyroid function.
 (Abnormally low levels suggest hyperthyroidism, which is overactive thyroid.)

-Much less commonly, patients will have normal TSH levels but low T4 levels.
+Much less commonly, people will have normal TSH levels but low T4 levels.
 This combination suggests secondary hypothyroidism, a condition where thyroid function is impaired due to problems in the pituitary gland.

 Other Blood Tests.
-Because hypothyroidism can affect the heart, your doctor may order tests to check your cholesterol and creatine kinase levels.
+Because hypothyroidism can affect the heart, your provider may order tests to check your cholesterol and creatine kinase levels.